AivanD/Aim2/README.md

 # navigate to project folder
-uv venv --python 3.11 --seed -n .cspirit # create virtual environment using uv (or use your own method) source .cspirit/bin/activate pip install -e . # important as it treats the src/ folder as a package pip install -r requirements_ln2.txt
+uv venv --python 3.11 --seed -n .cspirit # create virtual environment using uv (or use your own method) source .cspirit/bin/activate pip install -r requirements_ln2.txt
-# for models used for sentence splitting (can be use for other purposes).
-pip install https://s3-us-west-2.amazonaws.com/ai2-s2-scispacy/releases/v0.5.4/en_core_sci_lg-0.5.4.tar.gz # for non-transformer model
 ```

 # API tokens